ParkerGuo/watermark-remover/README.md

 Date: 10/5/2018

 Description:
-This C++ program uses opening morphology on entire picture range removes any watermark with high contrast color values.
+This C++ program uses opening morphology on entire picture range and removes any watermark with high contrast color values.

 Instructions:
 1. In windows command line switch to the x64\Debug directory of this program.
 Launch the exe with the following command: